Vermont likely to elect its 1st woman to Congress this year

 Redic says she will focus on fighting inflation, illegal immigration, drug misuse and government overreach, particularly as it concerns vaccine mandates.
 Tynio said on her website that she is a supporter of the Second Amendment, a proponent of strong border security and supportive of implementing legislation that would reduce inflation, cut the national debt and balance the budget.

-Two men, an independent from Brattleboro and a physician from South Burlington running as a Democrat, are also running for the House seat, but neither has reported raising any money.
+Two men are also seeking the House seat: Liam Madden, an independent from Brattleboro who says he is running in the GOP primary, and Louis Meyers, a physician from South Burlington running as a Democrat.
+Neither has reported raising any money.

 While this fall’s election will probably break Vermont’s glass ceiling, it’s likely the state will have other openings over the next few years.